RubemJanoni/Cars_Used/README.md

 The Cars Used code aims to offer to the user the experience of consulting the desired car in the database and obtaining technical information about the car.

+The user can also enter any car model and its specifications into our database, but there is also the option to delete a specific vehicle from the database.
+The database has been recorded in a spreadsheet hosted on Google Cloud.

 The live link can be found here - [Cars Used](https://carsused.herokuapp.com/)

 ![cars used](https://github.com/RubemJanoni/Cars_Used/blob/main/views/codep302.jpg)